mikeholczer/meetapro/deck.md

 - AI Chat Agent and MCP Server
   - Allows users to interact with their data through natural language
   - Users can use it with the LLM of their choice to help them analyze, interact and visualize there data

 ---

+> # The problem with telling a UDP joke over TCP is not everyone gets them, and they don't get funnier when you repeat them.

+---